 The bottom line is that even things with a “non-GMO” label have been genetically modified.

-But for the sake of accessibility and talking about the subject, I’ll continue to use “GMO” for what most
+But for the sake of accessibility and talking about the subject, I’ll continue to use “GMO” for the kind of lab-based breeding techniques that politicians and the like usually use it with.

 There’s also no real reason to avoid GMOs because those that make it to market are completely safe!
 GMOs are some of the most regulated and tested technologies in agricultural history.
 The U.S. Food and Drug Administration, Environmental Protection Agency, and Department of Agriculture all contribute to regulating and ensuring the safety of GMOs.
 There is no evidence that the GMOs we buy in grocery stores or at farmers markets are harmful, but there is tons of evidence showing that GMOs are safe and healthy.